Explore our videos, models and read the stories from all over Singapore.

 The National Library Building at Stamford Road was opened on 12th November 1960.

-Reflecting the red-brick epoch style of British Architecture in the 1950s, The former National Library Building was a gathering place for students, workers, families and the local arts community.
+Reflecting the red-brick epoch style of British Architecture in the 1950s, The National Library Building at Stamford Road was a gathering place for students, workers, families and the local arts community.

 It was closed on 31 March 2004 to make way for the Fort Canning Tunnel.
-The building's demolition has been credited with increasing the awareness of heritage conservation in Singapore.
+The building's demolition has been credited with encouraging heritage conservation in Singapore.